kubernetes/enhancements/keps/sig-node/6007-numa-utilization-aware-topology-manager-policy-options/README.md

 **Pros:** More flexible, users opt-in per workload.
 **Cons:** Increases configuration burden; hard to enforce cluster-wide policies; inconsistent with the existing node-level Topology Manager model.
+Annotations are also an API side channel: their values are not covered by API validation, so a malformed preference is only caught on the node at admission time, per node, rather than being rejected when the pod is created.

 ### Alternative 3: Static NUMA Assignment